Stay on track

 Plan ahead and graduate in four years.

-Industrial engineering degree requirements
+Industrial engineering BSE degree requirements: Tempe campus

 Critical requirements